cleversonbiora/react-simple-form-control/src/lib/README.md

 # react-simple-form-control

-This is a React lib to generate pages and forms based in json files.
+This is a React lib to simplify form controls.

 ## Getting Started